The Commitments (film): Soundtracks

+In 2007, Geffen Records released a 2-CD Deluxe Edition of the soundtrack, which collects The Commitments (Original Motion Picture Soundtrack) and The Commitments, Vol. 2: Music From The Original Motion Picture Soundtrack, as well as five tracks from cast member Andrew Strong's 1993 solo album Strong.

 Release

 Strategy

 20th Century Fox felt that The Commitments would attract young adult audiences, but test screenings indicated that the film would appeal more to older viewers, due to its musical content.
 Parker, a former advertising executive, collaborated with the studio on the film's marketing, running an extensive campaign to attract the intended target audience.
 Theatrical posters for the film were distributed to exhibitors in February 1991.
 Beginning in April 1991, Fox arranged several screenings in Toronto, New York City, San Francisco, Los Angeles and Chicago, with audience members being music industry executives, journalists, disc jockeys and club owners.
 In August 1991, the studio hosted a press junket in Dublin, Ireland for several media outlets.
 The Commitments premiered at the Pacific Design Center in West Hollywood, California on 6 August 1991, the Cinerama Dome Theatre in Hollywood on 7 August 1991, the Cineplex Odeon Century Plaza Cinemas in Century City, Los Angeles on 13 August 1991, and the Savoy Cinema in Dublin, Ireland on 19 September 1991.

 Fox gave The Commitments a platform release which involved opening the film in select cities before expanding distribution in the following weeks.
 The film had a limited release in New York City, Los Angeles, and Ireland on 14 August 1991, and expanded to Toronto, San Francisco and Chicago on 16 August 1991.
 The film was released nationwide in North America on 13 September 1991, and Ireland on 4 October 1991.
-The English-based studio Sovereign Pictures handled distribution outside North America.
+The English-based studio Sovereign Pictures handled distribution outside North America except the United Kingdom and Ireland where Fox also handled distribution.